pytrip/pytripgui/docs/user_guide.rst

 Import dose data
 ----------------

-You can import dose data (part of simulation results) that you previously exported, onto patient data, by right clicking an appropriate *Patient* entry under *Patient tree* from the main application view and then selecting either *Import dose from Voxelplan* or *Import dose from DICOM*.
+You can import the dose data (part of simulation results) that you previously exported, onto patient data, by right clicking an appropriate *Patient* entry under *Patient tree* from the main application view and then selecting either *Import dose from Voxelplan* or *Import dose from DICOM*.